 While traveling, keep an antiacid or a laxative on you, as well as some form of medicine for diarrhea.
 Ask your doctor about any medications you should bring with you.

 Even a spotless restaurant may add a little too much chili to the meal, and you don’t want to be fooled by Moctezuma’s revenge!

 Vitamins are readily available in Mexico.
 However, if you have a favorite brand from home, it’s best to bring it with you, so you don’t have to struggle to find it.

 Mosquitoes are prolific in the evenings and a night during the rainy season across a large portion of Mexico.
-Bring your favorite product to repel them, such as a bracelet, lotion, or citronella candles.
+Bring your favorite product or bug spray to repel them, such as a bracelet, lotion, spray for your clothes, or citronella candles.
 You may also want to bring cream or ointment that soothes mosquito bites since bites can itch and swell.

 In Mexico, there are few locations where noise is not a problem at night.
 If you want to get a good night’s sleep while on vacation, consider packing earplugs.

 Many locals aren’t necessarily considerate of other people’s need for sleep.
 Because of this, some hotels give them away for free.
 You could also consider noise-canceling headphones.